 Collaborative authoring strategies

-There a several strategies when using multiple authors.
+There are several strategies when using multiple authors.
 The most common of these are:

 - Sequential – Each author is responsible for specific parts of the content and creates their section after the previous author has completed theirs.